ellykadenyo/hw_asssignment/README.md

-# Assignment: PostgreSQL-style data engineering take-home (reproducible)
+# Assignment: Data engineering take-home assignment(reproducible using docker)

 This repository contains a reproducible solution for the take-home assignment.
 It runs SQL analyses (DuckDB) and a Python ETL pipeline and writes outputs into `outputs/`.